Voyager 2: Interstellar mission

-It was originally thought that Voyager 2 would enter interstellar space in early 2016, with its plasma spectrometer providing the first direct measurements of the density and temperature of the interstellar plasma.
-In December 2018, the Voyager project scientist, Edward C. Stone, announced that Voyager 2 reached interstellar space on November 5, 2018.
+In 2013, it was originally thought that Voyager 2 would enter interstellar space in two to three years, with its plasma spectrometer providing the first direct measurements of the density and temperature of the interstellar plasma.
+But the Voyager project scientist, Edward C. Stone and his colleagues said they lacked evidence of what would be the key signature of interstellar space: a shift in the direction of the magnetic field.
+Finally, in December 2018, Stone announced that Voyager 2 reached interstellar space on November 5, 2018.

+Maintenance to the Deep Space Network cut outbound contact with the probe for eight months in 2020.
+Contact was reestablished on November 2, when a series of instructions was transmitted, subsequently executed, and relayed back with a successful communication message.
+On February 12, 2021, full communications were restored after a major ground station antenna upgrade that took a year to complete.

-In October 2020, astronomers reported a significant unexpected increase in density in the space beyond the Solar System as detected by the Voyager 1 and Voyager 2 space probes.
-According to the researchers, this implies that "the density gradient is a large-scale feature of the VLISM (very local interstellar medium) in the general direction of the heliospheric nose".
+In October 2020, astronomers reported a significant unexpected increase in density in the space beyond the Solar System as detected by the Voyager 1 and Voyager 2; this implies that "the density gradient is a large-scale feature of the VLISM (very local interstellar medium) in the general direction of the heliospheric nose".

+On July 18, 2023, Voyager 2 overtook Pioneer 10 as the second farthest spacecraft from the Sun.

+On July 21, 2023, a programming error misaligned Voyager 2's high gain antenna 2 degrees away from Earth, breaking communications with the spacecraft.
+By August 1, the spacecraft's carrier signal was detected using multiple antennas of the Deep Space Network.
+A high-power "shout" on August 4 sent from the Canberra station successfully commanded the spacecraft to reorient towards Earth, resuming communications.
+As a failsafe measure, the probe is also programmed to autonomously reset its orientation to point towards Earth, which would have occurred by October 15.

 Reductions in capabilities

 As the power from the RTG slowly reduces, various items of equipment have been turned off on the spacecraft.
 The first science equipment turned off on Voyager 2 was the PPS in 1991, which saved 1.2 watts.